tervio/shares-triangle/README.md

 Example data (csv/) retrieved from the World Bank on 2023-01-06, using handpicked API calls here: https://data.worldbank.org/indicator/SP.POP.65UP.TO
-The classification into {children, working age, elderdly} at age ranges {0-14, 15-64, 65-} is a bit loopy but follows a long tradition across statisical agencies.
+The classification into {children, working age, elderdly} at age ranges {0-14, 15-64, 65-} is a bit loopy but follows a long tradition across statistical agencies.

 # Example output